maryambkhan/codejournal/README.md

 * just looked up for some basic syntax to make my journal pretty.I am hoping i don't make any mistakes there.

 * forgot to save again ahhhh

+Goal: working on webpage

-* just created a folder "hello"
+* Just created a folder "hello"
-* added a file "index.html"
+* Added a file "index.html"
-* having some trouble adding my code in terminal
+* Having some trouble adding my code in terminal
-* my folder hello was not on my github so i was having problem
+* My folder "hello" was not on my github so i was having problem
-* i got help from tony
+* I got help from tony
-* used git init created a repository
+* Used git init created a repository